 The fecundity of H. marsupialis was relatively low.
-These values are very close to the results of T. cymodoce (Salem, 2014) and H. marsupialis (Kotb and Hartnoll, 2002), but very low compared with those obtained by Arab (2010) on P. marmoratus from the eastern Mediterranean.
+These values are very close to the results of T. cymodoce (Salem, 2014) and to H. marsupialis (Kotb & Hartnoll, 2002) but very low compared with those obtained by Arab (2010) on P. marmoratus from the eastern Mediterranean.
 The present results showed a decline of relative fecundity with increasing body mass.
 Hines (1982) reported such a decline for 12 out of 20 species analyzed.
 There are possible explanations in Hapalocarcinus for this reduction in relative fecundity.
-One is increasingly poor fertilization success as the sperm is depleted-this has been demonstrated in Chionoecetes (Sainte-Marie and Carriere, 1995).
-A second is the limitation of food supply via the small pores in the gall as the crab increases in size and energy requirement (Hines, 1982).
-It is worth mentioning that few egg numbers may be attributed to either egg loss, releasing larvae at the late stages, or beginning of spawning of new egg lay.
+One is increasingly poor fertilization success as the sperm is depleted-this has been demonstrated in Chionoecetes (Sainte-Marie & Carriere, 1995).
+The second is the limitation of food supply via the small pores in the gall as the crab increase in size and energy requirement (Hines, 1982).
+It is worth to mention that few eggs' number may be attributed to either egg loss, releasing larvae at the late stages or to beginning of spawning of new egg lay.
 Such as in most crustaceans and other animals, the reproductive investment was highly variable and varied with body size.
-Large decapods can produce 100,000 eggs in a single clutch (Hartnoll 2006), whereas the small-sized crustaceans have up to about 100 eggs (Sainte-Marie, 1991).
-The number of eggs produced was highly correlated with the size of females and was increased with an increase in the female's size (Preston 1973, Gotelli et al., 1985; El-Sayed, 1997, 2004; El-Sayed et al., 1998, 2011; Fouda, 2000 and Aydin, 2013).
+Large decapods can produce 100,000 eggs in a single clutch (Hartnoll, 2006), whereas the small-sized crustaceans have up to about 100 eggs (Sainte-Marie, 1991).
+The number of eggs produced was highly correlated with the size of females and was increased with increase in female's size (Preston, 1973, Gotelli et al., 1985; El-Sayed, 1997, 2004; El-Sayed et al., 1998, El-Sayed et al., 2011; Fouda, 2000; and Aydin, 2013).

 The linear relationship between fecundity (egg number) and carapace width was evident (allometric regression coefficient; b = 2.39).
 This result could be explained by the fact that crab size increased faster than egg number.
-This result agrees with that reported by several authors (Haynes et al., 1976; Atrill and Hartnoll, 1991; El-Sayed, 1992, 1997, 2004; Siddiqui and Ahmed, 1992; El-Sayed et al., 1998, 2014; Fouda, 2000; Kotb and Hartnoll, 2002; and El-Sayed et al., 2011) on several crab species.
-However, contrasting results were recorded by Gotelli et al. (1985).
+This result agrees with that reported by several authors (Haynes et al., 1976; Atrill & Hartnoll, 1991; El-Sayed, 1992, 1997, 2004; Siddiqui & Ahmed, 1992; El-Sayed et al., 1998, El-Sayed et al., 2014; Fouda, 2000; Kotb & Hartnoll, 2002; and El-Sayed et al., 2011) on several crab species.
+However, a contrast results were recorded by Gotelli et al. (1985).